 An overdose of 4-AP ws reported by Schwam (2011).
 A man developed sudden onset of abdominal pain, vertigo, anxiety, profuse diaphoresis, hypersalivation, hypertension, bradycardia, agitation, and choreoathetosis, followed by status epilepticus.
 Due to a compounding pharmacy error, he was given pills that contained approximately 10 times the dose indicated on the label.

-4-AP is an "emerging" treatment for cerebellar nystagmus and ataxia.
+4-AP is a low efficy treatment for cerebellar nystagmus and ataxia.
+It is not appropriate in most patients.
 We think it is prudent to use relatively low doses -- such as those reported in the literature (10 to 20 mg twice/day), and also to monitor the effects on the eyes and posture.
 We think a video-recording of downbeating nystagmus (before and after) combined with a posturography study would be a good method of proving that a drug is useful (or not).